 Always, always, always! expect someone to walk in front of a standing bus, expect a taxi to take a u-turn, expect some pedestrians going to walk in front of you (there are no separate pedestrian paths in India, people use roads to walk), some animals walking in the middle of the road and many vehicles overtaking you.
 Each time this happens just breathe and let it go!
 I know it might be irritating but trust me! there are plenty more things that are making your blood boiling, but if you focus on them you actually miss joy and fun of cycling.

-When I first sat up on the cycle in India, I was petrified with traffic noise, chaos and unpredictable drivers.
+When I first sat up on the cycle in India, I was petrified with traffic noise, chaos, and unpredictable drivers.
 I remember hitting one old man walking on the roadside as I was cycling with shaking hands and legs.
-When I started I got an old, third hand, 3-year-old local gearless cycle to use and the shopping basket where I used to keep my lunch box was the only thing that kept me happy to use the cycle daily.
+When I started I got an old, second-hand, 3-year-old local gearless cycle to use and the shopping basket where I used to keep my lunch box was the only thing that kept me happy to use the cycle daily.
 I could not even fix a puncture properly!

 Then, day by day, you find out a lovely feeling of satisfaction when you realize you learn about your cycle, about your possibilities, your physical and mental limits more and more, that you can fix things yourself.
 Now, I cycle mostly off-road to reach office.
 I changed my tired old local cycle to geared one and I have to say, just now I really loved my way of transportation.

 Today I am not afraid to experiment with how my cycle is set up.
-I’m happy to do more and more kilometers having in mind that some day I’ll participate in some well organized event for cyclists.
+I’m happy to do more and more kilometers having in mind that someday I’ll participate in some well-organized event for cyclists.
 100 km is in my mind!
 How about you?

 Have any more lessons?
 Have any more cyclist dreams?
 Share them below!

 I would love to hear your comments on this!
-Have you try cycling in India?
+Have you tried cycling in India?
 How was your experience?
 Do you have any more tips or a question that I haven’t answered?
 Thank you very much for reading this article.
 I am curious if you have/had any experience of yours?
 Any comments? – please share your experience.
 And if you liked the article – share it, click “Like it” and subscribe to my newsletter.